taupecat/tc-disable-browser-upgrade-warning/README.md

 2. Navigate to the Plugins section of the Dashboard and click "Activate".

 ## Changelog

+### Version 2.0.1
+* Removing "readme.txt" file and using only README.md.
+* Fixed @package name on uninstall.php file.

 ### Version 2.0.0
 * Code rewrite to WordPress best practices.